Updated: July 31, 2020

 Household employees of either (a) certain US citizens on temporary assignment in the US or (b) foreign nationals in the US in nonimmigrant status, may work for their employers in the US on an annotated B-1 visa.
 This exception is not available to the personal employees of lawful permanent residents (‘green card’ holders).

 Regardless of whether they are applying to work for US citizens or for nonimmigrant visa holders, applicants for B-1’s as domestic employees must show

 - An unrelinquished residence abroad;

 - At least one year’s experience as a personal or domestic servant; and

 - Contract of employment signed by both parties.

 Certain enumerated protections for the employee must be written into the contract, such as a guarantee that the employee will receive the greater of either the minimum or the prevailing wage.
-The visa will be annotated to identify both the employer and the applicable section of the Foreign Affairs Manual, with the aim of aiding the employee in obtaining a Social Security card.
+The visa will be annotated to identify both the employer and the applicable section of 9 FAM 402.2-5(D), with the aim of aiding the employee in obtaining a Social Security card.